reduxjs/redux-devtools/README.md

 const store = finalCreateStore(reducer);
 ```

+Note in the code above, the call to `devTools` appears *after* `applyMiddleware` because the `compose` utility composes the function arguments from right to left.
+So in effect, `applyMiddleware` will be called last.

 Finally, include the `DevTools` in your page.
 You may pass either `LogMonitor` (the default one) or any of the custom monitors described below.
 For convenience, you can use `DebugPanel` to dock `DevTools` to some part of the screen, but you can put it also somewhere else in the component tree.